hanhdo1211/CoordinatorLibrary/README.md

 **Note:** For the most part, you do not really need to call ```remove()``` directly, you can just add the remove method into the child as shown above.

 ### Communication
 Communication between Coordinators is a 1:1 Parent -> Child relationship.
-There are a two ways to handle this communication namely; Delegation and Closures.
-Personally, I prefer to handle communication with Closures because they tend to be simpler to introduce and they reduce tight coupling between Parent -> Child.
+There are two ways to handle this communication namely; Delegation and Closures.
+Personally, I prefer to handle communication with Closures because they tend to be simpler to introduce and reduce tight coupling between Parent -> Child.

 In this example, the ViewControllerACoordinator holds a reference to ViewControllerA which has a closure being called everytime the button in ViewControllerA was tapped. ``` didTapButton: (() -> Void)? ``` In response to receiving the event, the Coordinator will spin-up ViewControllerBCoordinator and call ``` start() ``` to make the transition to ViewControllerB